dlk3/GoPostStuff-spec/README.md

 groups.
 See https://github.com/madcowfred/GoPostStuff for details.

 I have created a Fedora COPR repository to support the installation of the RPMs I created.
-To install GoPostSTuff from this repository do:
+To install GoPostStuff from this repository do:
 ```
 $ sudo dnf copr enable dlk/rpms
 $ sudo dnf install GoPostStuff